 Article

-Independent living facilities are the next category on the spectrum.
-They are similar to age-restricted housing except independent living facilities tend to cover more programming and amenities, such as restaurant-style dining.
-Assisted-living facilities are one step up, providing additional service with activities of daily living, such as eating and bathing.
+Independent living facilities are similar to age-restricted housing.
+In addition to many of those same optional conveniences, independent living facilities tend to cover more programming and amenities, such as restaurant-style dining.
+Assisted living facilities are one step up, providing additional service/assistance with activities of daily living, such as eating and bathing.
 Assisted living facilities are regulated and must be licensed to provide medical care.

 Memory care communities are designed for those with memory-loss issues.
-Memory care facilities are often integrated with independent living and assisted living communities, but can also be provided on a standalone basis.
-The most intensive senior housing are skilled nursing facilities, which are similar to traditional nursing homes and also licensed.
+They are often integrated with independent living and assisted living communities, as some service staff can share similar competencies, but Memory Care can also be provided on a standalone basis.
+The most intensive senior housing are skilled nursing facilities, which are similar to traditional nursing homes.
+Similar to Assisted living facilities, Memory Care & Skilled Nursing facilities are regulated, and require a licensed operator to provide medical care.
+There also may be physical requirements of the buildings housing patients, for the safety and well-being of the members of the community.

 Although there are several different types of senior housing, the general economic principles described below apply to all.